seveas/python-networkmanager/docs/index.rst

 .. function:: const(prefix, value)

-Many of NetworkManagers D-Bus methods expect or return numeric constants, for which there are enums in teh C sourece code only.
+Many of NetworkManagers D-Bus methods expect or return numeric constants, for which there are enums in the C source code.
 These constants, such as :data:`NM_STATE_CONNECTED_GLOBAL`, can all be found in the :mod:`NetworkManager` module as well.
 The :func:`const` function can help you translate them to text.
 For example: